TheGeekOnSkates/cheese/notes.md

 * REMAINDER (sorry Sparticus, Modulus lost the battle) :)
 * SWAP
 * ROTATE (sorry Forth, ROT is a word and using it doesn't make sense here :D)
-* A command to print the contents of the stack (like .S in Forth)
-* POKE <address> - POP the top number on the stack to <address>
-* PEEK <address> - PUSH the number at <address> to the top of the stack
 * At first I wanted CLEAR, but now I'm kind of thinking maybe ESC (like in my basic); this way it wouldn't require ncurses or knowledge of every single terminal out there lol; I'd like to keep this in standard C as much as possible).
-* BNE and BEQ (like 6502 Assembly, where you "branch" by a relative number - like instead of:
-	PUSH 1 [addresses 0-1]
-	JNE 5 [addresses 2-3]
-	DONE [address 4, which gets skipped]
-  I could just do this:
-	PUSH 1 [addresses 0-1, not changed]
-	BNE 2 [If top of stack == 0, move forward 2 blocks _from here_]
 * Have SYS work like other instructions: don't run immediately; only run when RUN is called; then, put the end result (the return value of system()) on the stack.
 	Unfortunately, this turned out to be tougher than it looks.
 Why?
 Because I haven't come up with a way for Cheese to handle strings yet. :D